-Based on a rare congenital heart condition, Maddison Ames has already defied the odds.
-Since her prenatal diagnosis and heart surgery just four days after her birth, she has grown to be a healthy, smart and spunky toddler.
+Based on what’s known about her rare congenital heart condition, Maddison Ames has already defied the odds.
+Since her prenatal diagnosis and heart surgery just 4 days after her birth, she has grown to be a healthy, smart and spunky toddler.

 Rakita Ames was 22 weeks pregnant when she learned her baby had truncus arteriosus, a rare congenital heart defect resulting in too much blood going to the lungs and causing congestive heart failure.